-A mid-clerkship assessment for each student is required as per the Competency Assessment Policy.
-Throughout the clerkship, faculty (including nurse practitioners and physician assistants with faculty title) and residents engaged in student teaching and supervision will provide formative feedback in a variety of formats (e.g. review of progress notes, H&P, direct observation forms, informal feedback and narratives, PRIME+ form, NCAT, etc.) that may be communicated by verbally or in writing.
+Throughout the clerkship, faculty (including nurse midwives, nurse practitioners and physician assistants with faculty title), fellows, and residents engaged in student teaching and supervision will provide formative feedback in a variety of formats (e.g., review of progress notes, H&P, direct observation forms, informal verbal feedback and written narratives, PRIME+ form, EPAs, participation in didactics, etc.) that may be communicated by writing or verbally.
 The purpose of this feedback is to identify strengths and opportunities for improvement.

-During the OBGYN Clerkship, the student will request a minimum of six (6) PRIME+ or EPA forms via the myTIPreport app.
+During the OBGYN Clerkship, the student will request a minimum of four (4) PRIME+ or EPA forms via myTIPreport.
 This is roughly one PRIME+ form per week, though students are encouraged to seek out more frequent feedback via the myTIPreport app.
-It is the student's responsibility to make sure that at least one PRIME+ form has been completed by Week 3 of the clerkship.
+It is the student's responsibility to make sure that at least one PRIME+ form has been completed by Week 2 of the clerkship.
 This will serve as an ongoing mid-clerkship formative assessment.
-PRIME+ forms collected throughout the clerkship will also be reviewed by the Clerkship Director and the grading committee (see below) as part of an overall assessment of student performance.
-Additionally, the Clerkship Director will meet with each student at the midpoint of the clerkship to check in, discuss the formative feedback, Px/Dx logging, duty hours, and any other questions or concerns the student or director may have.
+PRIME+ forms collected throughout the clerkship will also be reviewed by the clerkship directors and the grading committee (see below) as part of an overall assessment of student performance.
+Additionally, the clerkship director or designee will meet with each student at a midpoint of the clerkship to check in, discuss the formative feedback, Px/Dx logging, duty hours, and any other questions or concerns the student or director may have.

-Any significant deficiencies or concern should be communicated to the Clerkship and/or Site Director with written documentation that the feedback has been provided to the student.
+Any significant deficiencies or concern should be communicated to the clerkship and/or site director(s) with written documentation that the feedback has been provided to the student.
 In the event that deficiencies or problematic issues are noted late in the clerkship, timely feedback will be given by an assessor to offer the student the opportunity to improve, and ideally this discussion will occur prior to assigning a score of <2.0 on an EPO.
-The Clerkship Director maintains the ability to assign a summative Level 1 for an egregious action even late in clerkship, even if formative feedback is limited or unavailable due to the timing of the action.
+The clerkship director maintains the ability to assign a summative Level 1 for an egregious action even late in clerkship, even if formative feedback is limited or unavailable due to the timing of the action.